andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 The issue was, this had accidentally pushed a data-centric view, at the expense of a process / behavioural one.

 What did this mean?

 Most fundamentally, this conceptual mis-step had subtly given both teams and domain experts the signal to look for _commonality and overlaps in the data_, and to de-prioritise the _differences in the ownership, processing and behaviour_.
 This wasn't just confined to Cases either.

-PROBLEM:
-- "ONE MODEL TO RULE THEM ALL" THINKING HAD BUBBLED UP,
-- BOURNE OF A VALID DESIRE NOT TO DUPLICATE DATA.
-- CONSEQUENTLY DESIGN DECISIONS / TRADE-OFFS HAD BEEN MADE WITH ONLY A SUB-SET OF THE DOMAIN INFORMATION.

-NEAR ENEMY: Domain Driven Design is about the data, and not the behaviour, or if it is both, then the data has more weight, and the behaviour is of secondary importance.
-(I actually think it's the other way around.)

-(@gaythu-rajan to elaborate with the defendant model and people context; mention how @andrewharmellaw comes up with the idea and how it was implemented)

 ---